pluscloudopen/docs/content/en/docs/working-with-pco/volumes-snap-back/_index.md

 ![screenshot of the create volume menu](image2020-10-22_15-37-55.png)

 Apart from a name and an optional description you can choose a "**Volume Source**" e. g. an image, a snapshot or other volumes.
 Depending on your choice the input fields change (but those are selfexplaining).
 The chosen source determines the size of the new volume.
 You can assign the volume to a volume "**Group**", that you have defined beforehand.

+## Backups

+The "**Backups**" menu lists your current backups and lets you either delete them or use them for restore (e. g. by creating a new volume from the backup).

+## Snapshots

+Here you see a list of your current snapshots and you can manage them.
+This includes launching an instance from a snapshot with "**Launch as Instance**", changing a snapshots name or description, creating a backup from your snapshot with "**Create Backup**", delete the snapshot or change the metadata for your snapshot.
+You can choose from a set of pre-defined metadata or you can add "**Custom**" metadata keys.
+Max key length is 255 characters.